<

-There are several ways to recreate a missing part, and the videos below will demonstrate various techniques using clay, resin, or a combination of both.
-In Section B, we will explore the process through a series of step-by-step photo illustrations, focusing on using clay for reconstructionan ideal method if you have access to a kiln
+There are several ways to recreate a missing part, and the videos below demonstrate different techniques using clay, resin, or a combination of both.
+In addition, we show the process through step-by-step photo illustrations, focusing on resin casting from a mold impression taken of the original section.

 Making Missing Pottery Bowl Missing Section